Nickerson Beach Park

 Nickerson Beach Park, part of the Nassau County Park system since 1967, is 155 acres of a sun-drenched recreational facility.
 It is located along the Atlantic Ocean on Long Island’s South Shore.
 It offers a half mile of beachfront, a campground for recreational vehicles, Fun Zone, ball fields, swimming pool, numerous athletic courts, a dog run, cabanas and lockers.

 It is a great place to relax and soak in the beauty of nature.

 The park includes areas by the beach that are cordoned off to protect nesting areas for the Piping Plover, a sparrow-sized shorebird that is protected by federal law.

 During the summer season (Memorial Day - Labor Day), parking fees are charged as follows:

-- The Fun Zone consists of playground for children, two basketball courts and a skate park.
-There are two Soccer fields, a baseball field and six Beach Volleyball courts.
+The Fun Zone also features a playground for children, two soccer fields, a baseball field and six beach volleyball courts.

-- There are two swimming pools - one at each end of the park, along with small “kiddie” pools (fee required).
+One swimming pool at west end, along with small “kiddie” pools (fee required).

-- Nickerson Beach offers cabanas for rent during the summer season, with areas on the eastern and western ends of the park.
+Nickerson Beach offers cabanas for rent during the summer season, with areas on the eastern and western ends of the park.
 The cabanas provide Nassau County residents with the opportunity to enjoy a summer vacation at this beautiful beach.
 Each year, a lottery is held to determine eligibility for available cabana spots.
-There are 498 cabanas and 147 cabinettes.
+There are 498 cabanas and 147 cabinettes (lockers).

-- A dog run includes separate areas for big and small dogs; it is located across the parking lot from the Fun Zone.
-Please note that dogs are not allowed on the beach or in any County parks or preserves, with the exception of the dog runs.
+A dog run includes separate areas for large and small dogs.
+It is located across the parking lot from the Fun Zone.
+Dogs are not allowed on the beach at any time.
+Dog are permitted only in dog runs and specified paths in Nassau County Parks.